-For taxpayers impacted by a disaster, the tax code may provide necessary relief.
-The law permits the IRS to grant taxpayers affected by a federally declared disaster additional time to perform certain time-sensitive acts, including filing returns and paying taxes when the original or extended due date of the return falls within the disaster period.
-In addition, affected individual and business taxpayers in a federally declared disaster area can more quickly obtain a refund by claiming losses related to the disaster on the tax return for the previous year, usually by filing an amended return.
-For more information on how to calculate and claim a disaster loss, please refer to Publication 547, Casualties, Disasters, and Thefts, Form 4684.pdf, Casualties and Thefts, and Publication 584, Casualty, Disaster, and Theft Loss Workbook (Personal-Use Property).
-You may also refer to Publication 2194.pdf, Disaster Resource Guide for Individuals and Businesses, or see Disaster Assistance and Emergency Relief for Individuals and Businesses for a listing of covered disaster areas and tax relief provided in response to a federally declared disaster.
+For taxpayers impacted by a disaster, the tax code may provide some helpful relief.
+Federal law permits the IRS to grant taxpayers affected by a federally declared disaster or a significant fire additional time to perform certain time-sensitive acts, including filing returns and paying taxes when the original or extended due date of the return or payment falls within the disaster period.
+Refer to IRC § 7508A.
+In addition, affected individual and business taxpayers in a federally declared disaster or a significant fire area may obtain a tax refund faster by claiming losses related to the disaster on the tax return for the previous year, usually by filing an amended return.
+For more information on how to calculate and claim a disaster loss, please refer to Publication 547, Casualties, Disasters, and Thefts, Form 4684, Casualties and Thefts and Publication 584, Casualty, Disaster, and Theft Loss Workbook (Personal-Use Property).
+You may also refer to Publication 3067, IRS Disaster Assistance – Federally Declared Disaster AreaPDF or see Disaster Assistance and Emergency Relief for Individuals and Businesses, for a listing of covered disaster areas and tax relief provided in response to a federally declared disaster or a significant fire.